-In 2021 and 2022, land within the FERC Project boundary was mapped using the VegCAMP classifications.
-A total of 27 sampling points, representing 16 vegetation communities, were randomly selected using Geographic Information System software within the FERC Project boundary (Table 3.6-1).
-These sampling points included 12 in tree-dominated habitats, 12 in shrub-dominated habitats, and 3 in herbaceous-dominated habitats.
-More sampling points were selected in vegetation communities that had a greater potential for special-status wildlife or more acreage inside the FERC Project boundary.
-Any points that were initially in inaccessible areas were re-generated until all sampling points were in accessible areas.
-The sampling locations are shown in Attachment A - CDFW VegCAMP Alliances, Figures A-1 through A-11.
+In 2021 and 2022, land within the Borel FERC Project boundary was mapped using the VegCAMP classifications.
+A total of 27 sampling points, representing 16 vegetation communities, were randomly selected using Geographic Information System software within the Borel FERC Project boundary (Table 3-14).
+These sampling points included 12 in tree-dominated habitats, 12 in shrub-

-5 A special-status plant is a plant species that meets one or more of the following criteria: (1) listed by the CDFW as a California Rare (SR) species under the Native Species Plant Protection Act; (2) listed or proposed for listing as threatened or endangered under the CESA; (3) proposed for listing under the federal ESA as endangered or threatened; (4) found on National Forest System land and formally listed as Forest Service Sensitive Plant species (FSS) or as a Forest Service Watch List species (FW) for the SQF; (5) found on federal land administered by BLM and formally listed as a BLM sensitive species (BLM-S); or (6) listed on the California Native Plant Society's (CNPS) Inventory of Rare and Endangered Plants.
+5 A special-status plant is a plant species that meets one or more of the following criteria: (1) listed by the CDFW as a California Rare (SR) species under the Native Species Plant Protection Act; (2) listed or proposed for listing as threatened or endangered under the CESA; (3) proposed for listing under the Federal ESA as endangered or threatened; (4) found on National Forest System land and formally listed as Forest Service Sensitive Plant species (FSS) or as a Forest Service Watch List species (FW) for the SQF; (5) found on Federal land administered by BLM and formally listed as a BLM sensitive species (BLM-S); or (6) listed on the California Native Plant Society's (CNPS) Inventory of Rare and Endangered Plants.
 ESA-listed species are discussed in Section 3.7.1.